 Lessons are presented by the teacher using visual aids to teach concepts.
 Each lesson is divided into class time, seatwork time, and "after class" time.
 (Remember the program is designed for the classroom.)
 Most of all three parts of the lesson actually occur during what would be considered math class.
-The main lesson is presented at class time.
+The main lesson is presented during class time.

 Students complete speed drills every other day at the end of class time, then complete the lesson page in their workbooks during seatwork time.
 They might also complete some of the blackline pages.
 The "after class" time, which is directed by the teacher, is intended for practice, review, or introduction of a new topic.

-The amount of seatwork is similar to that in A Beka or Alpha Omega's Horizons Math programs, but there is a larger amount of math fact drill and less variety in methodology than we find in most math programs.
+The amount of seatwork is similar to that in A Beka Arithmetic or Alpha Omega's Horizons Math programs, but there is a larger amount of math fact drill and less variety in methodology than we find in most math programs.

 The extra Speed Drill book emphasizes speed and accuracy, but it should be optional since there is already so much drill within the textbook itself.

 Student workbooks for the first two grades are illustrated but printed in brown ink on white paper.
 Hardcover student texts for third grade and up are printed in black and white.
 You will almost certainly want the blackline masters for each level since those pages correlate with the lessons.